-What is the minimum wage in Ohio?
+What is the minimum wage in Ohio in 2023?

 A 2006 voter-approved amendment to the Ohio Constitution ties minimum wage to inflation.
 So each year, the wage increases by a small amount to reflect the increase in the Consumer Price Index (which is used to calculate inflation).
-In 2018, the increase was 15 cents per hour; in 2017, it was five cents per hour; and in 2016, it was 15 cents per hour.

 How should small business owners prepare for minimum wage increases?